bahimzabir/xcleaner/README.md

 To use `xcleaner`, simply type `xclean` in your terminal and press Enter.
 The script will clean up various cache and temporary files, freeing up disk space.

+## Caution

+- This script involves deleting cache and temporary files.
+Be cautious while using it to avoid accidental data loss.
+- Make sure you understand the cleaning process and the directories being cleaned before running the script.

+## Compatibility

+- This script is designed for Linux/Ubuntu systems at 42 Schools.

 ## Contributions

 Contributions and suggestions are welcome!
 If you encounter any issues or have ideas for improvement, please open an issue or submit a pull request on [GitHub](https://github.com/bahimzabir/xcleaner).